 An IVA is a legally binding agreement which stops any further action from your creditors.
 Once you’ve committed to an IVA, you could become debt-free in 5 years.
-With an IVA you agree with your creditors to paying only what you can afford in a single payment each month over the period of five years.
+With an IVA you agree with your creditors to pay only what you can afford in a single payment each month over a period of five years.
 Your creditors agree to write off your debt which you’re not able to repay and they will then leave you alone.

 1: Private individuals on their own or with a partner, and sole traders can all qualify for an IVA.

 2: It is a legally binding agreement which means you will be protected from further action by your creditors